ArpanBalpande/ECIF-YAML/README.md

-This Repo consists of the Application Source Code, ARM Templates and azure-pipeline.yml file for creation of the whole DevOps Pipeline in a single click.
+This Repo consists of the Application Source Codse and azure-pipeline.yml file for creation of the whole DevOps Pipeline in a single click.

+Jobs:
+Build
+Test
+Depoly

 Created by: Arpan Balpande